FEDERALBNK

 Further company coverage: FED.NS

-Blackstone gets India's central bank nod to buy up to 9.99% stake in Federal Bank
+Blackstone gets India's central bank nod to buy Federal Bank stake

-Feb 5 (Reuters) - India's central bank has given its approval to Blackstone for acquiring an aggregate stake of up to 9.99% in Federal Bank FED.NS, the private lender said on Thursday.
+Feb 5 (Reuters) - The Indian central bank has approved private equity firm Blackstone's acquisition of up to a 9.99% stake in Federal Bank FED.NS, the private lender said on Thursday.

-Feb 5 (Reuters) - India's central bank has given its approval to Blackstone for acquiring an aggregate stake of up to 9.99% in Federal Bank FED.NS, the private lender said on Thursday.
+Feb 5 (Reuters) - The Indian central bank has approved private equity firm Blackstone's acquisition of up to a 9.99% stake in Federal Bank FED.NS, the private lender said on Thursday.

 India's Federal Bank extends record run on higher Q3 profit